 Definition of Coagulase Test

-Let us discuss some important terms that we must keep in mind while reading this article.
+Let us discuss some important terms, which we must keep in mind while studying this article.

-Coagulase positive organisms produce coagulase enzyme that causes conversion of soluble fibrinogen into the solid fibrin clots.
-In contrast, the coagulase-negative microorganisms cannot convert fibrinogen due to lack of coagulase exoenzyme.
-Staphylococcus aureus and other coagulase-positive organisms produce two kinds of coagulase exoenzyme, namely bound and free coagulase.
+Coagulase positive organisms produce coagulase enzyme, which causes conversion of soluble fibrinogen into the solid fibrin clots.
+In contrast, the coagulase-negative microorganisms cannot convert fibrinogen, as they lack coagulase exoenzyme.
+Staphylococcus aureus and other coagulase-positive organisms produce two kinds of coagulase exoenzyme, namely bound and free coagulases.

-- Bound coagulase: It also refers as “Clumping factor”, whose presence is observed after performing the slide coagulase method.
-Bound coagulase is stable against heat and non-virulent.
+- Bound coagulase: It refers to a “Clumping factor”, whose presence becomes evident after performing the slide coagulase method.
+Bound coagulase is stable against heat and it serves as a non-virulent factor.
 It is a screening method to detect the existence of coagulase in a test organism.

-It also refers as “Fibrinogenase”, and its primary function is to form fibrin clots by the proteolysis of internal fibrinopeptide in fibrinogen plasma protein.
-Thrombin works as a clotting enzyme that forms after the splitting of prothrombin by the enzymatic activity of prothrombinase.
-Then thrombin acts upon fibrinogen glycoprotein that further splits it into individual strands of fibrin.
+Thrombin works as a clotting enzyme, which comes into action after the splitting of prothrombin by the enzymatic activity of prothrombinase.
+Then, thrombin acts upon fibrinogen glycoprotein that further splits it into individual strands of fibrin.

-It is an insoluble protein, which appears as long fibrous threads.
-Fibrin is an active protein that participates in the blood clotting, as it helps in aggregation of platelets to form a spongy mass that stiffens to form a blood clot.
+It is an insoluble protein, which appears as the long fibrous threads.
+Fibrin is an active protein that participates in the blood clotting.
+It helps in aggregating the platelets to form a spongy mass that stiffens to form a blood clot.

 Principle of Coagulase Test

-- Coagulase test is used to distinguish among the two specific groups of bacteria, namely coagulase-positive species (CPS) and coagulase-negative species (CNS) based on coagulase production.
+- Coagulase test discriminates the two specific groups of bacteria, namely coagulase-positive species (CPS) and coagulase-negative species (CNS), based on the coagulase production.

-- It is used to check the organism’s ability to coagulate plasma protein fibrinogen into fibrin clots.
+- It also checks the organism’s ability to coagulate the plasma protein fibrinogen into fibrin clots.